“The major problems in the world are the results of the difference between how Nature works and the way people think.”

-The design principles Simoon works with largely draw from nature-based frameworks.
-Those take into account the innovative mind-set required for modern-day change projects and the role of nature in this.
+The design principles I work with largely draw from nature-based frameworks.
+Those take into account the innovative mindset required for modern-day change projects and the role of nature in this.
 What can we learn from nature?
 As human beings, leaders, team members.
 And how can we (re)connect with (inner & outer) nature?

-Simoon helps you increase workplace productivity, enthusiasm, and creativity while improving interpersonal relationships and revolutionizing your business with integrity and respect for the earth!
-In addition to creative problem-solving practices, Simoon also draws from Way of Nature and Theory U. Below you find a brief introduction to both.
+I help you increase workplace productivity, enthusiasm, and creativity while improving interpersonal relationships and revolutionizing your business with integrity and respect for the earth.
+In addition to creative problem-solving practices, I also draw from Theory U, Biomimicry, and Way of Nature.

 “The success of an intervention depends on the interior condition of the intervenor.”

 Building upon two decades of action research at MIT, the process of Theory U shows how individuals, teams, organizations, and large systems can build the essential leadership capacities needed to address the root causes of today’s social, environmental, and spiritual challenges.
 In essence, this framework shows how to update the operating code in our societal systems through a shift in consciousness from ego-system to eco-system awareness.